Observation of a cusp-like structure in the $\gamma p \rightarrow K^+\Sigma^0$ cross section at forward angles and low

-At the cusp-like structure at 1900\,MeV, there is a sharp rise back to positive values of $S$, which then remains flat.
-This quick change with respect to $W$ may indicate that a significant $t$-channel contribution is lost and could be interpreted as a threshold effect, where an off-shell contribution is produced on-shell above $W = 1900$\,MeV.
+The strong dependence on \kaonangle{} and momentum exchange may suggest threshold dynamics or meson-baryon interactions play a significant role in the reaction mechanism.
+If an experimental observation was due to extended loosely bound structures, for example meson-baryon type multi-quark configurations, a strong dependence upon momentum transfer in $t$-channel production processes could be expected.
+To investigate such behaviour, the data were determined as a function of the Mandelstam variable, $t$.
+To extrapolate the data to the minimum possible momentum transfer, $t_\mathrm{min}$, where the $K^+$ has a polar angle of $0^\circ$, $t$ was determined for each $W$ and \kaonangle{} interval, examples of which are shown in Fig.~\ref{fig:ksfittingslope} and fitted with the function in eq.~1.
+Only the statistical error of each data point was included in the fit.

-This strong dependence on angle, and therefore momentum exchange may suggest threshold dynamics or meson-baryon interactions playing a significant role in the reaction mechanism.
-The PWA extraction of quantum numbers, mass and width of the suggested $\Delta$ does not explain the physical origin of the structure.
-This cusp is close to numerous thresholds of open and hidden strangeness, for example, $K^+\Lambda$(1405), $pf_0$(980) and $p\phi$ at 1899, 1928 and 1958\,MeV respectively.
-The nature of the $f_0$(980), which is often considered a $K\bar{K}$ molecular state, may support a threshold interaction.
-Alternatively, the cusp also appears only 50\,MeV lower than the $\phi N$ ($s\bar{s}$) threshold.
-Gao, Lee and Marinov~\cite{gao00} showed that via multiple gluon exchange, QCD equivalent Van Der Waal's forces are sufficient for bound $\phi$-$N$ states at the $s\bar{s}$ threshold.
-As was discussed in ref.~\cite{dey10}, similar structures are evident in $K^+\Sigma^-$ and $K^+\Lambda$ excitation spectra, suggesting maybe a universal $s\bar{s}$ threshold effect.
+The fits to the $t$ dependence for each $W$ interval were used to determine $d\sigma/dt|_{t=t_\mathrm{min}}$ and $S$.
+The slope parameter, $S$, shown in Fig.~\ref{fig:slope} is positive and appears flat (although with limited statistical precision) for approximately the first 150\,MeV from threshold, indicative of $s$-channel contributions.
+The fact that this occurs over a larger $W$ range compared to $K^+\Lambda$ shown in Ref.~\cite{klambdapaper} may be due to both $N^*$ and $\Delta^*$ resonance contributions. $S$ begins to drop approximately 50\,MeV before the cusp and becomes zero or slightly negative at 1900\,MeV, as would be expected for a dominating $t$-channel process.
+Above 1900\,MeV, there is a sharp rise back to positive values of $S$, where it then remains flat.
+This quick change with respect to $W$ may indicate that a significant $t$-channel contribution is lost and could be interpreted as a threshold effect, where an off-shell contribution becomes on-shell above $W = 1900$\,MeV.

-In conclusion, differential cross sections for $\gamma p \rightarrow K^+\Sigma^0$ for \kaonangle $> 0.9$ have been measured from threshold to $W = 1970$\,MeV.
-The high statistics and \kaonangle resolution resolve a cusp-like structure at $W = 1900$\,MeV, indicative of re-scattering effects close to multiple open and hidden strange thresholds.
-The Bonn-Gatchina PWA solution markedly improves the description of this data via optimising $KY$ couplings and other parameters, which has negligible effect at more backward angles described by previous CLAS data.
-The tentative inclusion of a previously unobserved narrow $\Delta$(1917) resonance, although not conclusive, improves the description of the cusp-like structure and demonstrates the importance of covering this extremely forward angle range.
+The differential cross section extrapolated to $t_\mathrm{min}$ in Fig.~\ref{fig:kscstmin} exhibits a particularly pronounced drop in strength at $W = 1900$\,MeV.
+The following subsections discuss these data in relation to the predictions and evidence of bound hadronic states outlined in the introduction.